-3 Funeral gifts on a grand scale.

-4 Offering of gifts.

-Madan Babu noticed us, and exclaimed, "What are you all doing here?
+the quadrangle became filled with friends and relatives by blood or marriage.
+I chose a mantra free from all association of idolatry and instructed Shyamacharan Bhattacharya beforehand to make me repeat that mantra at the time of the danotsarga.1 On the other hand priests and relatives had deposited the salgram etc in the middle of the shed and were awaiting my arrival.
+On all sides there was noise and confusion and the press of people.
+Meanwhile I took Shyamacharan Bhattacharya to one end of the sraddha shed and began to offer the gifts with the mantra previously fixed upon.
+Two or three offerings had already been made in this manner when my cousin Madan Babu noticed us and exclaimed "What are you all doing here?
 The offerings are being made over yonder.
-There is no Shaligram there, no priests, nothing at all."
-Elsewhere another uproar arose; everybody began to say, "They won't let those kirtan singers come in."
-Nilratan Haldar said, "Alas! the karta was very fond of hearing kirtan."
-My youngest uncle Ramanath Tagore asked me, "Why did you forbid the kirtan singers to come?"
-I said I knew nothing about it, and had not forbidden them.
-He said, "There, look, Hazarilal won't allow the kirtan singers to enter the house!"
-I hastily offered the sixteen items and other gifts, and went up to my rooms in the third story.

-After that I saw nobody; I was told that Girindranath was performing the Shraddha.
-When all this confusion had subsided after midday, I went with Shyamacharan Bhattacharya and a few Brâhmas to my marble-floored room down below, and read the Kathopanishat; for it is written in the Kathopanishat that whosoever shall read this Upanishat at the time of Shraddha shall thereby reap fruit everlasting.
+There is no shalgram there, no priests nothing at all."
+Elsewhere another uproar arose, everybody began "They won't let those kir/an singers come in." to say.
+Nilratan Haldar said " Aha! the karta was very fond of hearing kirtan."
+My youngest uncle Ramanath Tagore asked me "Why dic you forbid the kirtan singers to come?"
+I said I knew nothing about it and had not forbidden them.
+He said "There, look.
+Hazarilal won't allow the kirtan singers to enter the house."
+I hastily offered the sixteen items and other gifts and went up to my rooms in the third storey.
+After that I saw nobody; I was told that Girindranath was performing the sraddha.
+When all this confusion had subsided after midday, I went with Shyamacharan Bhattacharya and a few Brâhmas to my marble-floored room down below and read the kathopanishal; whereas it is written in the kathopanishat that whosoever shall read this upanishat at the time of sraddha shall thereby reap fruit everlasting.
 Nothing further transpired that day.
-Friends, relations, and distant connections, every one that had come from far and near partook of the feast and went their ways.
-Next day no relatives came to the appointed feast.
-They all deserted me.
-My uncle, my first cousins, and my four aunts remained on my side.
-Each of them lived in separate houses, so that the others were not able to ostracise me, and I could not be boycotted.
+Friends, relations and distant connections, everyone that had come from far and near partook of the feast and went their ways.
+Next day no relatives came to the They all deserted me. appointed feast.
+My uncle, my first cousins and my four aunts remained on my side.
+Each of them lived in separate houses, so that the others were not able 1 Offering of gifts by reciting mantras.

-I said to Girindranath, "What have you gained by performing the Shraddha?
-Nobody has recognised it as valid, yet you have broken your pledge.
+to ostracise me and I could not be boycotted.
+I said to Girindranath "What have you gained by performing the sraddha?
+Nobody has recognized it as valid, yet you have broken your pledge.
 Those whom you sought to please by acting against your religion nevertheless did not partake of the caste dinner."
-Prasanna Kumar Tagore sent me word to say, "If Devendra never acts thus again, we shall all accept his invitation."
-I replied, "If that could be, then why should I have made all this fuss?
+Prasanna Kumar Tagore sent me word to say, "If Devendra never does so again we shall all accept his invitation."
+I replied "If that could be, then why should I have made all this fuss?
 I can never again join hands with idolatry."
-This was the first instance of a Shraddha being performed without idolatry in accordance with the rites of Brâhma Dharma.
+This was the first instance of a sraddha beingperformed without idolatry in accordance with the rites of Brahma-dharma.
 Friends and relatives forsook me, but God drew me nearer to Himself.
-I gained satisfaction of spirit at the triumph of Dharma.
+I gained satisfaction of spirit at the triumph of religion.
 And that was all I wanted.

-CHAPTER XVI
+CHAPTER XVI.